sistla-gautam/second-brain/1Projects/IIMK/details reqiured.md

 **Any other information you would like to share ?**

 During my engineering studies, I explored affiliate marketing as a side hustle by managing an Instagram page.
-Within six months, the page gained over 6,000 followers, demonstrating my ability to grow an audience and create engaging content.
+Within six months, the page gained over 6,000 followers, demonstrating my ability to grow an audience.
 However, despite the page's success in building a following, I was unable to monetize it effectively.
 This experience taught me valuable lessons about digital marketing strategies and the challenges of converting engagement into revenue.

 Additionally, I had the opportunity to lead a team in my college’s design department.
 We were responsible for creating digital assets and videos for the college cultural festival.
-Managing a team of multiple members under tight deadlines and adapting to frequent changes in requirements was challenging but rewarding.
+Managing a team of multiple members under tight deadlines and adapting to frequent changes in requirements was challenging and rewarding.
 Through effective coordination and a shared commitment to quality, we successfully delivered all the necessary digital materials for the event.
 This experience honed my leadership, teamwork, and project management skills, all of which I continue to leverage in my professional endeavors.